 Have you ever wondered how the world will be in 100 years?

-No one can know it from now, but highly-regarded scientists (physicists, biologists, sociologists) who study the evolution of the society, human life and the world in general make such kind of predictions based solely on scientific data.
-This is how the world might look in 100 years from now, according to their publications in scientific journals.
+No one can know it from now, but prominent scientists (physicists, biologists, and sociologists) who study the evolution of society, human life, and the world, in general, make such kinds of predictions based solely on scientific data.
+This is how the world will look in 100 years, according to scientific estimates.